 The only thing that stops the fight is the school bus arrival of the woman's daughter.
 The Bride is clearly out for murder, yet nods to a silent agreement with the woman not to fight and kill her in front of her daughter.
 We soon come to learn of their history.
 The woman's name is Vernita Green Bell, but she used to be the assassin Copperhead.
 Copperhead was one of those who killed her fiance, her friends, and tried to kill her.
 Copperhead is revenge number 2.

-Hours after Bill delivered the coup de grace: the local El Paso police arrive on the scene, and are surprised to find the bride is still alive.
+Hours after Bill delivered the coup de grace: the local El Paso police arrived on the scene, and were surprised to find the bride is still alive.

-Later that night, a one eyed villain in the form of Elle Driver aka California Mountain Snake (Daryl Hannah: THE FURY, BLADE RUNNER, THE TIE THAT BINDS, THE GINGERBREAD MAN) dressed up as a fetish nurse and, armed with a hypodermic needle, prepares to finish the job that Bill started on the now comatose person of The Bride.
+Later that night (pick a night.
+Any night.
+One night), a one eyed villain in the form of Elle Driver aka California Mountain Snake (Daryl Hannah: THE FURY, BLADE RUNNER, THE TIE THAT BINDS, THE GINGERBREAD MAN) dressed up as a fetish nurse and, armed with a hypodermic needle, prepares to finish the job that Bill started on the now comatose person of The Bride.
 There is no love lost between these two, but it's clear that Elle respects her prey.
 The Bride is helpless; remains in a coma; but of course, escapes.
 There are many seemingly impossible escapes for The Bride throughout the movie, and while some plot holes and gaps in the story are intentional (making it, in fact, nearly impossible to tell when Quentin is joking and when he is off the mark), no escape from seemingly certain death throws you out of the picture in disbelief.

 It is rare, if ever, that I have thrown out the word masterpiece, when speaking of a movie.
 But KILL BILL Vol. 1 is that unquestionably.
 Every scene, every camera angle, seemingly every frame is a considered work of art that tells a tale that is far from art house, even while acknowledging their influence.
 Q and U for Quentin and Uma (the creators of this film) have made one of the best movies I've ever seen.